THE BREAKING GROUND ROOTS

 OTHER CHURCHES

-Our counselors parter with staff and meet with clients from various churches and organizations.
-Church staff can email connect@thebreakingground.com to discuss how to sponsor and support someone in need of counseling.
+Our counselors partner with staff and meet with clients from various churches and organizations.
+Church staff can email connect@thebreakingground.com to discuss how to sponsor and financially support someone’s healing journey.

 CONNECT ONLINE